slaclab/centos7-diskless-builder/README.md

 In order to generate the CentOS 7 diskless images, you just need to run the [generate.sh](generate.sh) script.
 The resulting files will be located in the [output](output) directory. generate.sh can be run using optional parameters:

-If --prod is not passed as argument, the image will be built for production environment.
+If --prod is passed as argument, the image will be built for production environment.
 Otherwise, it will build for dev environment.

 Optional arguments:
   -h, --help                  Show this help message and exit